 Every 1st of August, the anniversary of the Warsaw Uprising, a fire is lit and it burns for 63 days, which is the exact lenght of the Uprising.

 You can find this hill in the Mokotow District (Bartycka Street).

-The days of communist Warsaw, in which bright neon signs advertising empty shops, are long gone.
+The days in which bright neon signs advertised empty shops are long gone.